 Colorectal cancer almost always develops from precancerous polyps (abnormal growths) in the colon or rectum.
 Screening tests can find these abnormal growths so that they can be removed before they turn into cancer.
 The CDC recommends that anyone at an average risk gets screened for colorectal cancer from age 45 to 75.
 Those at higher risk may need to start screening at a younger age or be screened more regularly.

 The American Cancer Society recommends that men speak to their doctor about their risk of developing prostate cancer to determine if screening is needed.
 Screening for prostate cancer aims to find cancers at high risk for spreading if not treated early.

 Help your favorite guy be screened for vein disease

-The experienced vein doctors at CVR can get to the root of his vein issues.
+The experienced vein doctors at CVR's 110+ vein clinic locations can get to the root of his vein issues.
 They can offer him fast, effective, and affordable in-office treatment options.
 We can get him in, out, and on his way back to his normal routine in no time.
-Treatment is covered by most insurances, including Medicare and Medicaid.
+Treatment is covered by most insurance, including Medicare and Medicaid.

 Schedule an appointment today or visit centerforvein.com for more information.